 The University Studies degree options are offered by each of the colleges and provide additional access to college-specific courses that may have restricted admission.
 University Studies provides students who are in good academic standing with the university (2.0+ GPR) and who are specifically seeking an interdisciplinary degree the flexibility to create individualized degree plans at Texas A&M.

-The Dance Concentration is 120 hours of classes from the area of concentration, core curriculum classes, two minors and electives.
-Although not required, the following minors complement the concentration: business, music and theatre.
+The Dance Concentration is 120 hours of classes from the area of concentration, core curriculum classes, two minors, and electives.
+Although not required, the following minors complement the concentration: business, music, and theatre.

 A minor in dance can lead to numerous opportunities within the field of dance performance and education.
-Students can obtain the necessary tools to teach, choreograph and direct in high schools, private studios, performance groups, dance/drill teams, dance within community and/or companies, or utilize their minor studies to pursue degrees in dance.
+Students can obtain the necessary tools to teach, choreograph and direct in high schools, private studios, performance groups, dance/drill teams, dance within the community and/or companies, or utilize their minor studies to pursue degrees in dance.
 Dance is considered to be an important part of the visual and performing arts educational experience.
-Studies of dance performance, education and history can enhance a student’s academic experience.
+Studies of dance performance, education, and history can enhance a student’s academic experience.